hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>The main goal of this article is to demonstrate how to perform text classification with deep learning using Python deep learning libraries.
+The main goal of this article is to demonstrate how to perform text classification with deep learning using Python deep learning libraries.
 As an example, you will create a deep learning model capable of detecting spam messages.
 After reading this article you will be able to solve general text classification problems such as sentimental analysis, intent detection, news article classification, etc with Python.
-You will also learn word embeddings that are used as input for a variety of natural language tasks such as topic modeling, text generation, chatbot development, etc. You will be using Python's <strong>Keras</strong> library to implement your deep learning model.</p>
+You will also learn word embeddings that are used as input for a variety of natural language tasks such as topic modeling, text generation, chatbot development, etc. You will be using Python's <strong>Keras</strong> library to implement your deep learning model.

 <!-- /wp:paragraph -->

 <!-- wp:heading -->